cilia-ford/ROS1-DEV/README.md

 - check if adding the user developer to dialout group is needed
 - also add docker security tesing reports convincingly
 - make the readme open when starting devcontainer
-- create a list of softwares that are installed in the system , and make that image specific and also show it in the startup or print it on console.
 - revise the post install script,(ssh keys not needed, also rosdep init is also not require, rosdep init should be moved to tasks)
 ############